slemrmartin/topological_inventory-collector-mock/scripts/README.md

 Deploy all services by [all-deploy.sh](all-deploy.sh).

-*TODO*: it's not tested if deployments needs to wait from previous group (for example api for database).
+*TODO*: it's not tested if deployments needs to wait until previous group is complete (for example api for database).
 See the script to know which services are grouped.

 ## Routes